camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 </TabItem>
 <TabItem value="tf-execution" label="Execution">

-1. Open a terminal in the created Terraform folder where your terraform files reside.
+1. Open a terminal in the created Terraform folder where your Terraform files reside.
 2. Initialize the working directory:

 ```hcl